M.S. Degree Requirements

 - The degree is conferred with distinction upon graduates who have maintained a grade point average of 3.5 or higher in the MS curriculum.

-- All Master of Vision Science candidates must submit a proposal for a significant research project.
+- All Master of Science in Vision Science candidates must submit a proposal for a significant research project.
 Students may alternatively submit a proposal for a comprehensive and in-depth thesis.

 - All Master of Vision Science candidates must pass an oral defense in front of their thesis committee.